vengeji/vizrec_bench/README.md

-# KaggleViz —— benchmark for visualization recommendation
+# KaggleBench —— benchmark for visualization recommendation

 ```
 .